The Curse Revisited: When are Distances Informative for the Ground Truth in Noisy High-Dimensional Data?: Experimental Results

-As also discussed in Section \ref{intro}, dimensionality reductions are commonly applied for preprocessing high-dimensional data corrupted by noise.
-The obtained distances in the lower-dimensional space are then assumed to be more effective for inference and machine learning.
-This raises the question whether dimensionality reductions can naturally accommodate for the effect of noise on high-dimensional neighboring relations.
+\paragraph{Dimensionality Reduction} As also discussed in Section \ref{intro}, dimensionality reductions are commonly applied for preprocessing high-dimensional data that is corrupted by noise.
+The obtained distances in the lower-dimensional space are then assumed to be more informative for inference and machine learning (Figure \ref{kNNrandom}).
+This raises the question whether dimensionality reductions can naturally accommodate the effect of noise on high-dimensional neighboring relations.

 To investigate this, consider a ground truth data set $\mX$ of $n$ evenly spaced points on the line segment $\mathcal{L}$ from the origin to $\vz^{(d)}$ in $\mathbb{R}^d$, where $\vz=\vz(\alpha)$ is as defined in Example \ref{hyperharmonic} by fixing some $\alpha\in \mathbb{R}_{>2}\cup\{\infty\}$ (Figure \ref{setupoverfit}, Left).
 Since these points are evenly spaced on $\mathcal{L}$, the growth rate of all squared distances (and the differences between them) will be identical to the growth rate of $\|\vz^{(d)}\|^2$, up to some constant factor depending on the fixed ground truth ordering of the considered points.
-Thus, from Corollary \ref{randomornot} we find that under the effect of noise in high dimensions, \emph{all} empirical neighbors will become random for $\alpha<4$, and \emph{all} empirical neighbors will likely be truthful for $\alpha>4$.
+Thus, from Corollary \ref{randomornot} we find that under the effect of noise in high dimensions, \emph{all} empirical neighbors will become random for $\alpha<4$, and \emph{all} empirical neighbors will likely remain truthful for $\alpha>4$.

 For a 1D-dimensionality reduction method $f$, we can now study how well $f$ is able to recover neighboring relations of $\mX$ from $\mX+\mN$, with $\mN$ a random noise matrix.
 For this, we look at the correlation between the ordering of points on $\mX$ and on $f(\mX+\mN)$ (Figure \ref{setupoverfit}).
 Furthermore, we investigate this for six different dimensionality reduction methods that are commonly used for noise or feature size reduction prior to visualization, (topological) inference, or clustering: PCA \cite{wold1987principal, van2008visualizing, slingshot, cannoodt2016computational}, UMAP \cite{mcinnes2018umap}, diffusion maps \cite{coifman2006diffusion, vandaele2020mining, cannoodt2016computational}, robust PCA \cite{candes2011robust} (a variant of PCA that assumes the data is composed in a low-rank component $\mX$ and a \emph{sparse} noise component $\mN$), a basic autoencoder \cite{kramer1991nonlinear, vincent2010stacked} with 5 hidden layers and $\tanh$ activation, and Isomap \cite{tenenbaum2000global}.
 We evaluated their performances for $n=25$ points, up to $d=\num{10000}$ dimensions, growth rates determined by $\alpha\in\{2,3,4,5,6,\infty\}$, and averaged over 100 noise replicates from $\rn\sim \mathrm{U}[-1.25, 1.25]$ per dimension.
 The autoencoder was built in Python.
 Other models ran under standard settings in \textsf{R} (with 10 neighbors instead of 50 for Isomap).
 Figure \ref{expdimred} shows the results.